julianamariac/Detention-Hazardous-Weather-Tracker/README.md

 # Detention Center Weather Tracking System - Setup Guide

 This guide helps you set up an automated weather tracking system for detention centers.
 The system collects weather data and alerts from the National Weather Service and saves them to Google Drive for monitoring conditions at detention facilities.
-Why am I using a google drive to store my data: because 1) it is free 2) it is time stamped 3) you can set permissions for who can access the data 4)version history allows you to keep a record of the data you use in your analysis 5)

 ## Important Usage Guidelines

- **PLEASE READ**: This system uses the National Weather Service's free public API.
+⚠️ **PLEASE READ**: This system uses the National Weather Service's free public API.
 To be respectful of this public service:
 - **Only run data collection ONCE PER HOUR maximum**
 - The system includes built-in delays between API calls
 - Do not modify the delay timings in the code